 An SR-DCMTSI client that supports still images shall support the codec requirements for MTSI clients as specified in clause 5.2.4 of TS 26.114 [7].

 SR DCMTSI clients conforming to device types defined in clause 10 of TS 26.119 [6] should conform to media capabilities recommended for the respective device type in clause 10 of TS 26.119 [6].

-Editor’s Note: Media capabilities of SR DCMTSI clients may be further defined based on further study.

 5.3 Media configuration